ICPS-LAB-WVU/Intel._and_Safe_Robotics_Lab3_Template/README.md

 ## V. Deliverables and Submission

-**Deliverable 1**: After you're finished, update the entire skeleton package directory with your `wall_follow` package and directly commit and push to the repo Github classroom created for you.
+After you're finished, update the entire skeleton package directory with your `wall_follow` package and directly commit and push to the repo Github classroom created for you.
 Your commited code should start and run in simulation smoothly.

-**Deliverable 2**: Make a screen cast of running your wall following node in the simulation.
-Include a link to the video on YouTube in **`SUBMISSION.md`**.

 ## VI: Grading Rubric

-- Compilation: **10** Points
+- Compilation: **20** Points
 - Implemented PID: **40** Points
 - Tuned PID: **40** Points
-- Video: **10** Points